techidaily/site-win11/source/_posts/retro-redesign-challenge-windows-11-for-the-90s.md

  These are all smaller changes to bring the system more inline with older designs.
 From here, we're going to need the icon pack we downloaded earlier, so make sure to extract that as well.

  We can actually change many icons in Windows to the classic icons without Winaero Tweaker.
-In fact, you'll want to change icons using the inbuilt method, as we describe in our guide on[customizing Windows icons](https://www.makeuseof.com/tag/customize-icon-windows/) .
+In fact, you'll want to change icons using the inbuilt method, as we describe in our guide on [customizing Windows icons](https://www.makeuseof.com/tag/customize-icon-windows/) .

 However, there is one icon you can only change using Winaero Tweaker.